-This application is able to classify individual organisms from unknown species or identify a sample by reference to a database.
+This technique can be used to classify individuals from unknown species or to characterize a sample by comparison with a database.

-- Sample extraction from various matrices stored in ethanol, propylene glycol, etc.
+- Extraction from a large range of matrices stored in ethanol, propylene, glycol, etc.

-- Amplification of a region of the mitochondrial or chloroplast genome (COI, 16S, Cytb, rbcL, matK, etc.) selected as a function of the species being analyzed.
+- Amplification of an appropriate region of the mitochondrial or chloroplast genome (COI, 16S, Cytb, rbcL, matk, etc.), depending on the species being studied.

-- Sequence assembly and alignment against your reference sequence or the NCBI database.
+- Sequence assembly and alignment on a reference sequence or the NCBI database.

-For pure single samples, GenoScreen can offer you its custom Sanger sequencing service.
+For pure and unique samples, GenoScreen also offers Sanger sequencing services.

 If your initial matrix is complex (e.g. an assembly of bacterial populations from the soil, intestinal flora, coral reefs, etc.), GenoScreen can develop metabarcoding solutions via NGS amplicon sequencing.